-Earlens Hearing Aids have not been studied as a treatment for tinnitus and is not indicated to treat tinnitus.
+Earlens has not been studied as a treatment for tinnitus and is not indicated to treat tinnitus.
 However, hearing aids more broadly have been shown to provide tinnitus relief in some patients.

 Tinnitus, or ringing in the ears, impacts one third of all adults at some point in their lives.* The exact causes of tinnitus remain unknown, although tinnitus is strongly connected to some level of hearing loss, which can be the result of age, long-term hearing damage, or other trauma to the hearing system.
 Other conditions associated with tinnitus include loud noise exposure, stress, hypertension, smoking and too much caffeine.